 Queens Pedestrian Accident Lawyer

 It is a sad truth that many drivers do not take pedestrian rights or safety seriously.
 Drivers must obey the rules of the road and drive safely at all times, just as pedestrians equally need to obey the rules of the road and take safety precautions.
 Pedestrian injuries from car accidents tend to be grave if not fatal.
-Even a tap on the human body from a slow moving vehicle can cause significant injuries.
+Even a tap on the human body from a slow-moving vehicle can cause significant injuries.
+Vehicle impacts ranging from mild to moderate to heavy can cause significant and serious personal injuries to pedestrians including death.

 Top Reasons for Pedestrian Accidents In New York City